 With Zak, you can pay up to 5000 CHF per day.
-And you have a limit of 10’000 CHF per week.
+And you have a limit of 25’000 CHF per week.
 You can go over this limit, but you will have to call Zak for each transaction that goes over this limit.
 Using it as your primary bank account could be a limiting factor.

-With Neon, you can spend 30’000 CHF per month from the account.
-In addition, you can withdraw 1’000 CHF per day with the card, spend 5’000 CHF per day in stores, and 5’000 CHF online.
+With Neon, you can spend 50’000 CHF per day from the account.
+In addition, you can withdraw 10’000 CHF per day with the card, spend 5’000 CHF per day in stores, and another 5’000 CHF online.
 The card has a monthly limit of 10’000 CHF per month.

 However, you could have issues if you have to make large transfers.
-For instance, if you have to pay for a downpayment.
-So, these accounts seem better as a second active bank account rather than a first.
+For instance, if you have to pay a downpayment.
+So, these accounts seem better as a second active bank account than a first.
 But, if you do not have any big transfers planned, you should be okay with either of these bank accounts.
 And if you can spread a large transfer over several days, the limit of Neon becomes almost irrelevant.

 Security – Zak vs Neon

-Let’s take a look at the security when using these two bank accounts.
+We must look at security when using these two bank accounts.

-First, a critical part is what happens to your money if they bankrupt (or close down).
+First, a critical part is what happens to your money if they bankrupt (or closes down).
 With Neon, your money is held safely with Hypothekarbank Lenzburg.
-So it is protected under Swiss law up to 100’000 CHF.
-With Zak, you have the same protection since Bank Cler holds your money.
-So both accounts have the same legal security.
+So, it is protected under Swiss law up to 100’000 CHF.
+You have the same protection with Zak since Bank Cler holds your money.
+So, both accounts have the same legal security.

 From a security point of view, both apps are linked to your phone.
 So you will have a password to enter the application.
-And the application is linked to your phone.
+The application is linked to your phone.
 It means that your phone acts as a second-hand factor.
-So the application is protected as long as the security of your phone is not compromised.
+So, the application is protected as long as the security of your phone is not compromised.
 So, again, Zak and Neon have the same technical security.